Wing Commander Soundtrack (FM Towns), David Govett / George Sanger / Nenad Vugrinec, 1992

 The 1992 Sega CD port is an intriguing case.
 It entirely discards Sanger and Govett’s score, coming up with its own material – even its own main theme.
 The score makes use of Red Book audio only for five tracks, three of which have voice samples layered on top.
 The remaining two compositions are excellent – densely orchestrated affairs that are more swashbuckling and less militaristic than the original score, but nevertheless expertly crafted and arguably more colourful and complex than Sanger and Govett’s work.
 Unfortunately, the remaining underscore is not available through game rips, but gameplay videos suggest compositions that are far less elaborate and sophisticated, and the samples don’t sound any more realistic than the 1990 score.

 An even stranger case is the 1994 3DO conversion titled Super Wing Commander.
 The game was a significant graphical upgrade of the original Wing Commander, using a new engine that deployed polygons rather than sprites.
-The midi orchestrations however manage to be a step down from the 1990 game, with some bizarre instrument choices.
+The midi orchestrations however are actually a step down from the 1990 game, with some bizarre instrument choices.
 That glassy, thin synth lead on “Fanfare” sucks just about any sense of excitement and adventure out of the composition.
 The result is a score that sounds woefully underpowered, and the mediocre new material written for the game doesn’t help things.

 This playlist is a curated selection of music from the game rip.